rickys93/rock-paper-scissors/readme.md

 - Game: This class handles the overall flow of the game, including starting and ending the game.
 - Round: This class represents a single round of the game, including the choices made by the user and the computer, as well as determining the outcome of the round (win, lose, or draw).
-- User: This class represents the user, including their name and choice in the current round.
+- User: This class represents the user, including their choice in the current round.
 - Computer: This class represents the computer opponent, including its choice in the current round.
 - Choice: This class represents the different choices (rock, paper, scissors) that can be made in the game.